ngnatk/sample-developer-environment/README.md

 ## Quick Start

 1. Launch the AWS CloudFormation template `sample-developer-environment.yml`
+2. Choose your initial workspace content:
+   - Provide a GitHub repository URL in `GitHubRepo` parameter, OR
+   - Provide an S3 bucket name in `S3AssetBucket` parameter
-2. Access VS Code through the provided CloudFormation output URL
+3. Access VS Code through the provided CloudFormation output URL
-3. Get your password from AWS Secrets Manager (link in outputs)
+4. Get your password from AWS Secrets Manager (link in outputs)
-4. Click *File* > *Open Folder* and navigate to `/home/ec2-user/my-workspace`.
+5. Click *File* > *Open Folder* and navigate to `/home/ec2-user/my-workspace`.
 This is the git-initialized project directory
-5. Start developing in the `dev` directory
+6. Start developing in the `dev` directory
-6. Push tested code to `release` to trigger automated deployment
+7. Copy tested code to `release` to trigger automated deployment

 ## Configuration Options

 - `CodeServerVersion` - Version of code-server to install
-- `GitHubRepo` - Public repository to clone as initial workspace
+- `GitHubRepo` - Public repository to clone as initial workspace.
+Note: Using a custom repository will not include the sample application.
+- `S3AssetBucket` - (Optional) S3 bucket containing initial workspace content.
+Overwrites GitHubRepo if provided
 - `DeployPipeline` - Enable AWS CodePipeline deployments
 - `RotateSecret` - Enable AWS Secrets Manager rotation
 - `InstanceType` - Supports both ARM and x86 Amazon EC2 instances